Amnesty-International-France/website/README.md

 ## Requirements

-- PHP 8.0 or greater
+- PHP 8.0 or higher
-- MySQL version 8.0 or greater or MariaDB version 10.5 or greater
+- MySQL version 8.0 or higher or MariaDB version 10.5 or higher
 - [Castor](https://github.com/jolicode/castor)

 ## Installation